Key Takeaways

 Negotiate TI Allowance for Buildout

-Fitness buildouts are expensive.
-Negotiate:
+Fitness buildouts are expensive:

 Protect yourself: